The 9 best gas BBQs to buy in 2026, as tested by our experts

 Our rating: 4/5

 Once it’s assembled, it’s easy to ignite and quick to heat, offering remarkable evenness across the whole grill.
 The 51cm by 45cm grilling area is a good size, offering lots of space for cooking without taking up the entire patio.
 However, the grates are wide, so smaller items like prawn skewers might struggle to cook or char evenly.
 That said, more substantial ingredients like chicken ended up with beautifully defined grill lines.
-We found the three burners and thermometer responsive, letting you precisely control the temperature of whatever you’re cooking, and the warming rack is suspended in just the right spot to keep kebabs and corn on the cob at the perfect temperature.
+I found the three burners and thermometer responsive, letting me precisely control the temperature, and the warming rack is suspended in just the right spot to keep kebabs and corn on the cob at the perfect temperature.
 Unfortunately, it’s surprisingly noisy when it gets going.

 The side burner is a hit, grilling an astonishing steak, and the bottle opener on this side burner is a lovely extra touch, making this barbecue a social focal point on a patio.
 All of its parts are robust, high-quality steel and aluminium, neatly stamped with Napoleon’s logo.
-This quality extends to the warranty, which covers you for an impressive ten years.
+This quality extends to the warranty, which I was impressed to see lasts for ten years.

 Outback Magnum 3 burner hybrid barbecue